mogensen/docker-handson-training/1-Intro-to-docker/PITCHME.md

 > The main process inside the container will receive `SIGTERM`, and after a grace period, `SIGKILL`.

+---
 ### `addition.py`

 `web.py` does not handle `SIGTERM` out of the box.

+- Docker sends the `SIGTERM` signal
+- the container doesn't react to this signal
+- 10 seconds later, since the container is still running, Docker sends the `SIGKILL` signal
+- this terminates the container